 In addition to the three meetings held prior to drafting and releasing the Draft CBAS Transition Plan dated May 19, 2015, for public comment, DHCS and CDA developed webpages to share key documents to inform stakeholders on the regulations and to capture meeting materials and public comments made throughout the CBAS HCB Settings stakeholder process.
 CDA made the webpages available beginning in February 2015 and posted resources, links, and meeting materials regularly.
-Document postings and links on the CBAS HCB Settings Stakeholder Activities webpages include the Final Rule, the CMS Statewide Transition Plan Toolkit, a Flyer and Fact Sheet designed for participants and caregivers, access to the STP and Draft CBAS Transition Plans and numerous other materials that offer stakeholders and the general public opportunities for understanding the HCB Settings Rule.
-The CDA webpages and materials, which include a schedule of the stakeholder meetings held February 2015 through May 2015, will remain available throughout the CBAS transition.
+Document postings and links on the CBAS HCB Settings Stakeholder Activities webpage include the Final Rule, Flyer and Fact Sheets designed for participants and caregivers, access to the STP and Draft CBAS Transition Plans and numerous other materials that offer stakeholders and the general public opportunities for understanding the HCB Settings Requirements.
+The CDA CBAS HCB Settings Stakeholder Activities webpage and materials, which include a schedule of the stakeholder meetings held February 2015 through May 2015, will remain available throughout the CBAS transition.